7. Investment

 • Studies show that the net benefit of free zones is limited.

 • When tariffs are low, the benefits of freeports are small.
-They do not allow suppliers to obtain duty-free access to final markets (unless inverted tariffs are avoided).

 • UK Global Tariff rates mean that there are not any major differences between the rates for component goods and the final products.
 This means the benefits from tariff inversion will be small.